mrcagney/kml2geojson/README.rst

 - Extended ``convert()`` to accept a KML file object.
 - Added type hints.
 - Updated dependencies and removed version caps.
+- Dropped support for Python versions less than 3.8.

 5.0.1, 2021-10-11